 Covers all aspects of creating an office for a virtual assistant.
-Develop an individual business plan, analyze office needs for furniture and equipment, create a marketing plan, establish a fee rate range, identify software requirements, plan a company website, and create a file management system.
+Includes developing an individual business plan, analyzing office needs for furniture and equipment, creating a marketing plan incorporating a social media marketing strategy, establishing a fee rate range, identifying software requirements, planning a company website, and creating a file management system.
 Recommended: CAS 246.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 Distance Education: Web Course Information